Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-alley Yerger 11 months ago
+alley Yerger about 1 year ago

 Please support staff's original TA.
 We have an enormous amount of taxpayer funded street parking that is underutilized in most of Phoenix.
 Stop requiring property owners to subsidize parking with these outdated parking requirements that do more harm than good.
 This parking reform TA is in alignment with Phoenix's climate action goals.
 We should encourage smart & sustainable growth which will benefit our communities economically and lead us to being less car dependent.
 Phoenix deserves better.